stephentambussi/StoryGenius/README.md

 # StoryGenius
-StoryGenius is a tool that helps writers craft their short stories by using the latest generative AI technologies. \
+StoryGenius is a tool that helps authors craft their short stories by using the latest generative AI technologies. \
 Created as a final project for COEN396.